 Background

 Stanley Ruiz, most often called Sheemie, was born in Hambry, a small town in Mid-World, where he worked at The Traveller’s Rest as a stable hand and odd-job laborer.
-Though often mocked for his mental limitations, Sheemie demonstrated a kind and earnest nature that endeared him to Roland, Cuthbert, and Alain during their mission in Hambry.
-His life took a dramatic turn when Cuthbert intervened to protect him from the sadistic torment of Roy Depape, one of the Big Coffin Hunters.
+Though his mental limitations often led to mockery, Sheemie had a kind and earnest nature that endeared him to Roland, Cuthbert, and Alain during their mission in Hambry.
+His life took a dramatic turn when Cuthbert intervened to protect him the Big Coffin Hunters after Sheemie spilled beer on Roy Depape’s boots.
 This act of kindness forged Sheemie’s unwavering loyalty to the gunslingers, especially to Cuthbert, whom he idolized.

 Sheemie’s loyalty became instrumental during the events in Hambry.
 He assisted Roland and his friends in their efforts to rescue Susan Delgado, though his inability to save her weighed heavily on his conscience for years to come.
 Following these events, Sheemie’s journey led him to the Dogan in Mejis, where an accidental activation of a Psychic Enhancer Assistant awakened his latent powers, including the ability to teleport.